The Top 10 Most Important Things To Simplify In Your Life

 Sure, you probably can’t solve the whole problem right now, but you can reduce the weight that’s holding you down.

-In many cases, making regular but small sacrifices (e.g. lunch dates and certain memberships) can do a lot to improve your financial situation—and these sacrifices simplify your use of time and energy anyway.
+In many cases, making regular but small sacrifices (e.g. lunch dates and certain memberships) can do a lot to improve your financial situation.
+These sacrifices simplify your use of time and energy anyway.

 9. Your Connections